NazariiYeremenko/BTC_CryptoExchange_BestOffer/README.md

 Description:

-An application that parses JSON-structured file into each crypto-exchanger’s order books.
-Order book consists of a bunch of bids/asks, where the user can possibly buy or sell a certain amount of BTC.
+An application that parses JSON-structured file into each crypto-exchanger’s order book.
+Order book consists of a bunch of bids/asks, where the user can possibly buy or sell certain amount of BTC.
 Also, for each exchanger, there’s a unique user’s balance for both BTC and EUR.

 Whenever the user wants to buy a certain amount of BTC, the algorithm first analyzes every exchanger’s order book to form a list of the most profitable deals.